Flora-jia-jfr/CSCI499-Coding-Assignment/hw2/report.md

 Also, longer window size probably contain some irrelevant information that makes the model to even fail on examples that it was able to pass with a shorted context window.

-In vivo, the performance didn't increase much when I keep them running for 30 epochs.
+In vivo, the performance didn't increase much (or even decrease) when I keep them running for 30 epochs.
 Ideally, a longer context length should lead to a better performance of the semantic information, but the semantic performance didn't really improve much.
 However, when I try running the model with `context_window=4` for 100 epochs, the model reaches  `overall MR = 13, semantic MR = 30, syntactic MR = 5` after roughly 45 epochs.